explodinglabs/explodinglabs.github.io/docs/_posts/2021-09-12-sqitch-change-editor-to-vim.markdown

     editor = vim
 ```

-If like me you use the docker image `sqitch/sqitch` from docker hub,
+If like me you use the docker image `sqitch/sqitch` from Docker hub,
-unfortunately it doesn't include vim in the container.
-So I had to:
+unfortunately it doesn't include vim in the container, so I had to:

 - Fork the [docker-sqitch repository](https://github.com/sqitchers/docker-sqitch).
 - Edit the Dockerfile to replace `nano` with `vim`.
 Also change SQITCH_EDITOR